Strengthening and stretching: exercises for the Achilles tendon with Achillodynia

 Variations:

-- Make more difficult by rolling both legs.
+- Make it more difficult by rolling on both legs.

-- Make more difficult by crossing the legs.
+- Make it more difficult by crossing your legs.

 Diagnosis & treatment